Kikorongo

-Kikorongo, also Kikorongo Junctiom, is a settlement in Kasese District, in the Western Region of Uganda.
+Kikorongo, also Kikorongo Junction, is a settlement in Kasese District, in the Western Region of Uganda.

 Location

 The town is located on the Fort Portal–Kasese–Mpondwe Road, about 25 km south of Kasese.
 This is about 38 km east of Mpondwe, the town at the international border with DR Congo.
 The coordinates of Kikorongo are: 0°00'00.0"N, 29°59'55.0"E (Latitude:0.000005; Longitude:29.998618).
 As one can deduce from the latitude, the settlement sits directly at the Equator.

 Points of interest

 The Fort Portal–Kasese–Mpondwe Road joins the Kikorongo–Ishaka Road at Kikorongo.